 SLPIM is a leader in the use of hippotherapy in speech treatment, offering support and mentoring to therapists throughout the United States.
 We are the only American Hippotherapy Association Facility Member on Long Island.

-To help our clients reach their highest potential in the areas of communication and feeding, through innovative services, that are effective, family centered, enriching and fun.
+Our mission is to help our clients reach their highest potential in the areas of communication and feeding, through innovative speech language pathology services, that are effective, family centered and fun.

-Tina began practicing in 2007 and opened SLPIM in 2011, in order to pursue her dream of improving the lives of children and their families through high quality speech, language and feeding therapy.
-Tina grew up and attended school on Long Island.
-She received a Bachelor of Science degree from Molloy College in Speech-Language Pathology and Audiology in 2005, and a Master of Arts degree from Long Island University - C.W.
+Tina has been a New York State licensed speech language pathologist (SLP) since 2007.
+In 2011, she opened SLPIM, to pursue her dream of helping children with speech, language and feeding difficulties by combining her two passions: speech-language pathology and horses.
+Tina grew up and attended school on Long Island, receiving a Bachelor of Science degree from Molloy College in Speech-Language Pathology and Audiology in 2005, and a Master of Arts degree from Long Island University - C.W.
 Post in Speech-Language Pathology in 2007.

-Kate began seeing clients at SLPIM in 2017.
-Kate is a speech language pathologist practicing in Queens, Nassau, and Suffolk Counties.
+Kate joined the SLPIM team in 2017.
 She became passionate about working with individuals with special needs after her youngest brother was diagnosed with Autism.
 Kate noticed incredible improvements in her brother’s communication skills when the family adopted a dog from a local animal shelter.
-This sparked an interest in the positive effects of animals on children with Autism and lead Kate to a position at Pal-O-Mine Equestrian, Inc. Kate provided a variety of Equine Assisted Activities for children and adults with special needs at this comprehensive equine facility, including adaptive horseback riding.
+This sparked an interest in the positive effects of animals on children with Autism and lead Kate to a position at Pal-O-Mine Equestrian, Inc. Kate provided a variety of equine activities for children and adults with special needs at this comprehensive equine facility, including adaptive horseback riding lessons.